Polcsak/PBI-Personal-Finance-Dashboard/README.md

 ---

-💡 _All data is real and securely accessed through authenticated sources.
-Sensitive information has been removed for portfolio sharing._
+💡 _All data is real in terms of structure and sources used.
+However, the numbers and records are intentionally fictional to ensure privacy and data security._